AnnDing/AnnDing.github.io/index.md

 I am a final-year Ph.D student at the department of computer science, the University of Chicago.
 I am working with <a href="https://ttic.uchicago.edu/~kgimpel/">Prof. Kevin Gimpel</a> on Natural Language Processing, Machine Learning, and Deep Learning.
 My research focus on neural model robustness in text classification, controllable text generation, and latent-variable modeling of sentence.

-Email Address: xiaoanding at uchicago dot edu

 ## News

 - **Now**.
 I am currently searching for a full time position!
-Feel free to reach out to me via <a href="https://www.linkedin.com/in/xiaoan-ding-232061214/">LinkedIn</a> or email.
+Connect with me via <a href="https://www.linkedin.com/in/xiaoan-ding-232061214/">LinkedIn</a> or email (xiaoanding at uchicago dot edu).

 - **June 2021**.
 Presented at NAACL 2021 about my paper.